 The Ontario Conference of Judges presents three education programs in the area of family law, one each in January (the Judicial Development Institute), May (in conjunction with the Annual meeting of the Court) and September.
 Generally speaking, the principal topics are a) Child Welfare, and b) Family Law (custody, access and support).
 Additional topics involving skills development, case management, legislative changes, social context and other areas are incorporated as the need arises.
-Each program is of two to three days duration and all judges presiding in family law courts are entitled and encouraged to attend.
+Each program is of two to three days duration and is open to any judge who spends a significant amount of his or her time presiding over family law matters.